Maximum Likelihood Estimation in Gaussian Process Regression is Ill-Posed: Maximum Likelihood Estimation Is Not Well-Posed

-which we call the \emph{modified log-likelihood function}.\footnote{We write $\ell(\theta \mid Y)$ instead of the more conventional $\ell(Y \mid \theta)$ in order to emphasise that $\theta$ is the argument of this objective function and the data $Y$ are fixed.} That is, any maximum likelihood estimate (which may not be unique if $\ell$ is multimodal) of $\theta$ satisfies
+which we call the \emph{modified log-likelihood function}, being the log-likelihood function up to subtraction and multiplication by negative constants.
+That is, any maximum likelihood estimate (which may not be unique if $\ell$ is multimodal) of $\theta$ satisfies

 The two terms that comprise the modified log-likelihood function~\eqref{eq:ell-function} are usually called the (negative) \emph{data-fit} and \emph{model complexity} terms, respectively.
 Throughout the article we use subscripts to denote that various quantities depend on the kernel parameters.
 For example, the parameter-dependent conditional mean and covariance are